 http://sports.example.com/checkout.cgi?page=1&id=002as well as

-As another example, you could use regular expressions to set a Goal for when any page in a subdirectory is visited:
+As another example, you could use regular expressions to set a goal for a user goes to any page in a subdirectory:

 Suppose your pet store website has a number of pages in a single directory, and you want to use a Begins with match URL to create a goal only for the fish-related pages, which all have the same structure: